Observation framework: Beyond the documentation about observing property changes

 Previously, we might want to use the Combine framework to achieve an flow-style reactive programming: publish events from a publisher, and then convert and consume events in a subscriber.
 But the Combine framework is kind of an old-school way to achieve this, and it doesn’t integrate with Swift Concurrency natively.

-macro, and if you are using SwiftUI, you can just treat your instances of classes as the states, and read the properties in the body of SwiftUI view, and then SwiftUI will automatically update the view if only and any referenced properties have changed.
+The starting point of adopting Observation is annotating your class with the @Observable macro, and if you are using SwiftUI, you can just treat your instances of classes as the states, and read the properties in the body of SwiftUI view, and then SwiftUI will automatically update the view if only and any referenced properties have changed.

-For instance, we define a class named ImageAdjustments
+For instance, we define a class named ImageAdjustments and expose those properties.

 Under the hood, Swift Macro generates the code for us, and it’s quite a lot:

-If we define a property that gets its value from the external source, and sets the value to the external source, we can also write our own version of @ObservationTracked
+If we define a property that gets its value from the external source, and sets the value to the external source, we can also write our own version of @ObservationTracked.

 Note: providing the

-assessor is not necessary.
+_modifyassessor is not necessary.
 However, if you would like to improve the performance by actually setting the underlying data in-place instead of relying on the copy-on-write mechanism, you can use the way like Observation does.
 To learn more about this unofficial assessor, you can check out the reference articles at the end of this blog.

 Then, when using SwiftUI, it’s easy to create a two-way binding:

 Note: with this Observation approach, only the properties that are read when evaluating the body computed property could cause the view to update.
-In the ImageAdjustments
+In the ImageAdjustments observable class, we also define a property named contrast, and if it’s changed outside of this AdjustmentsView, this AdjustmentsView ’s body property won’t get called.

-framework is not part of SwiftUI, and we may want to use it in a general way, for example, keeping tracks of the properties changes like we do when using the Combine
+Now, with the above content, you are now equipped with the knowledge to use Observation with SwiftUI.
+However, Observation framework is not part of SwiftUI, and we may want to use it in a general way, for example, keeping tracks of the properties changes like we do when using the Combine framework.
+How to achieve that?

 Keep track of changes using withObservationTracking